AlanHianWu/sleeping-barber/README.txt

+how i tested the code:
+    At first just runing the code in the terminal, after some research i can use the threading.enumerate() to see all threads, i just used that to see if threads are created or not.
+Other then it was just alot of print statements with threading,Currentthread to see what was going on.

+main problems:
+    I ran into, had to make sure events and conditions are shared the same across all instances, and shop.close(). makeing sure that all the barbers go home was a bit of a fuss, since when every i notify all the barbers, the working barbers will not recieve the notify and go back to sleep, or the other way around since i was only using one if statement to check if it was time to go home, solved the problem by using two if statments, one right after working on a customer to see if the home event flag is set and one if statement for when ever a barber wakes up.

 logs:
     these logs are written after i have some 100 lines of code written down and have it working 80 percent ish.